nxt-insurance/nxt_state_machine/README.md

 ## TODO

 - Test that events with the same name can coexist but are unique!
-- Implement :around_transition callback (Would this also be around before, depend on order or not?)
+- Implement :around_transition callback chain
 - Check if having multiple state machines in the same class is a big issue
 - Build NxtCallCenter for evaluating block with respect to their arity
+- Replace custom callback with call center implementation
+- Reevaluate the response of the transition?
+What would you expect?

 ```ruby
 class ArticleWorkflow